 Create complimentary content

 All too often businesses and brands produce individual marketing films without thinking of all the other content that can be derived from it.
 If you’re shooting a big piece of ‘hero’ content – let’s say a TV commercial or big brand film – then why not shoot some behind the scenes footage?
 Also getting stills from the shoot is perfect social media clickbait.
-The trick here is to think of your marketing narrative as non-linear and try to create complimentary content that feed into it across a multitude of platforms.
+The trick here is to think of your marketing narrative as non-linear and try to create complimentary content that feeds into it across a multitude of platforms.

 Update your content